kourgeorge/project-origin/README.md

 learn how to survive?
 Can it figure out complex behavior, from the procedural and social viewpoints, if that is required to their survival?
 Would they learn using their actions (moving, mating, fighting and producing sound) to flourish?
-Would they "understand" the effect of the these actions on their own survival and on the environment?
+Would they "understand" the effect of these actions on their own survival and on the environment?
-Would they develop non-obvious behavior showing their understanding on the effect of time and age?
+Would they develop non-obvious behavior showing their understanding of the effect of time and age?

 Answering these questions, by demonstrating how complicated skills can be developed by artificial agents in a simulation would shed some light and take us closer toward understanding the mechanics and the true nature of our intelligence.
-It may even reveal some insights about more abstract nature and skills that animal and humans posses, like socializing, communication and even love.
+It may even reveal some insights about more abstract nature and skills that animal and humans possess, like socializing, communication and even love.

 To make this more tangible consider the following examples:
 - Assume that the physics of the simulation dictates that two creatures should be in specific place and perform